 She later became a “sports journalist” named Trudy Herd, who presented Kendall Windham with an award for “Wrestler of the Month.”
-In one of wrestling’s most deplorable angles, the unpredictable Kevin Sullivan attacked Kendall and his accompanying father, Blackjack Mulligan.
-Vachon tried to intervene, but Sullivan thwarted her attempted act of heroism by slapping her hard, twice in the face.
+In one of wrestling’s most deplorable angles, the unpredictable Kevin Sullivan mercilessly attacked Kendall and his accompanying father, Blackjack Mulligan.
+Vachon heroically tried to intervene, but Sullivan thwarted her attempted act of heroism by slapping her hard, twice in the face.

-Kevin Sullivan was banned for two weeks from any television appearances until apologizing to Trudy Herd.
+Kevin Sullivan was banned for two weeks from any television appearances until he apologized to Trudy Herd.
 To the fan’s surprise, when he did try making amends, the situation took a strange turn when nineteen-year-old Trudy wanted to join his Army of Darkness due to Sullivan’s slaps making her “feel something she had never felt before.”

 Years later, Sullivan remembers Luna teaching someone a lesson they’d be hard-pressed to forget.

-The manager came in crawling on his hands and knees!
+The manager came in, crawling on his hands and knees!
 Luna’s kicking him in the ass and slapping his head!
 One of the guys looked at us and said, ‘Hey, aren’t you gonna help him?’
 And while smiling, I said to Mike, ‘Oh, we’ve seen this act before!'”

 “When I entered the sport, I wanted to attract as much attention to myself and women’s wrestling as possible.
 There were pretty girls and cowgirls, but nobody had a look that stood out.
 I wanted to take that to the extreme.”

 “She permanently damaged her vocal cords trying to talk like the Mad Dog all the time.
 She went above and beyond, trying to be like her uncle.
-We’d be in a Denny’s, and someone would say, ‘Oh that wrestling [is fake] and boom, she’d be across the table running trying to pull somebody’s eye out because at some point she heard that her uncle had done the same thing.”
+We’d be in a Denny’s, and someone would say, ‘Oh, that wrestling is fake,’ and boom, she’d be across the table running, trying to pull somebody’s eye out because at some point she heard that her uncle had done the same thing.”

 Listen to Luna Vachon do backup vocals for the song “XXX” by Nasty Savage: